-- Academic calendar(s) for each program that was eligible for any state aid programs including any changes made during an academic year. - Definition of full-time, part-time, three-quarter time, and half-time for each type of program (e.g. undergraduate, graduate, etc.) - Definition of grade levels (e.g. the number of completed credits or other metric that moves a student's classification from a first year to second year, etc.). - Aid recalculation/revision policies ("locking a student's schedule") including Pell Recalculation Date(s) (PRD), OHE programs' award adjustment end date, freeze dates for R2T4 module calculations, etc. - Satisfactory Academic Progress (SAP) policy or policies if more than one. - Remedial coursework, repeated coursework, limit on changing programs/majors (may be standalone policies to determine aid eligibility but must also be addressed in the SAP policy). - Refund policies (see "Refunds" later in this guide). - Allowing a student to waive receipt of MSG/CCG due to inability to obtain academic transcripts (see "Transcripts and Waiver of Aid" later in this guide). - Leave of Absence (LOA)-mostly for clock hour institutions and is voluntary. - Form used to inform students at the institutions that were grandfathered in to continue participation in Minnesota aid programs that the institution does not participate in the federal Pell Grant program. - CCG application and awarding process (see "Postsecondary Child Care Grant (CCG)" later in this guide). - Treatment of veteran's educational benefits and/or ROTC benefits when calculating SELF loan eligibility (see "Student Educational Loan Fund (SELF)") later in this guide.
+- Academic calendar(s) for each program that was eligible for any state aid programs including any changes made during an academic year. - Satisfactory Academic Progress (SAP) policy or policies if using more than one.
+Clock-hour institutions' SAP policy requirements and available flexibilities are unique so a reviewer must understand the nuances before evaluating a policy and/or checking for institutional SAP compliance.
+Clock-hour institutions must check SAP at official evaluation points as defined for Title IV programs.
+This may not coincide with the end of payment periods for MSG. - Refund policies (see "Refunds" later in this guide). - Allowing a student to waive receipt of MSG/CCG due to inability to obtain academic transcripts (see "Transcripts and Waiver of Aid" later in this guide). - Leave of Absence (LOA)-mostly for clock-hour institutions and is voluntary. - Form used to inform students at the institutions that were grandfathered in to continue participation in Minnesota aid programs that the institution does not participate in the federal Pell Grant program. - Treatment of veteran's educational benefits and/or ROTC benefits when calculating SELF loan eligibility (see "Student Educational Loan Fund (SELF)") later in this guide. - Clock-hour school's defined length of its academic year (minimum standard of 900 hours and 26 weeks of instructional time). - Clock-hour school's catalog or other document describing each program including the number of clock-hours, etc. - Clock-hour school's scheduled days of operation and patterns of attendance for each program offered that may be different for the same program if offered as both full-time and part-time versions. - Clock-hour school's scheduled closed days (holidays, staff in-service, etc.) but also unscheduled closed days (snow days, etc.).